-The information contained in the TUalert is a public safety warning about a potential danger and not a news bulletin.
-This means that only the most essential information is included so that individuals know action to take if necessary.
+The information contained in the TUalert is a brief public safety warning about an ongoing threat or danger.
+Only the most essential information is included so that recipients understand the action steps they must take.
 If more information is obtained that will contribute to safety, a follow-up TUalert may be sent.

 Why doesn’t every criminal incident include a TUalert?

-TU Police has criteria for sending TUalerts related to criminal activity.
-Because TUalerts are sent when there is a perceived threat to the community, TUalerts are not sent when an arrest or apprehension is made or if a report of an incident is made hours after it occurred.
+TU Police have criteria for sending TUalerts related to criminal activity.
+TUalerts are sent when there is a perceived threat to the community.
+If an arrest or apprehension is made, a TUalert is not dispatched.
+Because alerts must be timely, an alert is not sent if a report of an incident is made hours after it occurred.